-The Master of Fine Arts in Digital Media & Design is a customized, two-year graduate program where students work closely with dedicated faculty in the development of their own independent creative practice.
+The Master of Fine Arts in Digital Media Design is a customized, three-year graduate program where students work closely with dedicated faculty in the development of their own independent creative practice.
 Situated within a top-25 public research university, UConn’s Digital Media & Design Department operates at the intersection of fine art, technology, science, and the humanities.
 The program is designed for applicants with a demonstrated background in digital media/design who want the opportunity to intensely pursue advanced education and research in their specific area of expertise or in an interdisciplinary capacity drawing from more than one area within the digital media space.
 Situated in the School of Fine Arts, DMD faculty and students have the opportunity to engage in collaborative projects with both industry partners and top researchers across the university.

-The MFA in Digital Media & Design is a terminal degree intended to provide educational and career-training within an experiential learning environment.
+The M.F.A. in Digital Media Design is a terminal degree intended to provide educational and career-training within an experiential learning environment.
 The program is structured to develop an in-depth understanding of digital media aesthetics, technology, practice, procedure, design, implementation and/or research techniques employed in the areas of Digital Art, Digital Humanities/Social Sciences, STEM, Business, and Entertainment.
-The ideal UConn DMD MFA candidate aspires to innovate, experiment, and develop their unique creative voice.
+The ideal UConn DMD M.F.A. candidate aspires to innovate, experiment, and develop their unique creative voice.
 Join us in redefining the norm!

-MFA Application Requirements:
+M.F.A.
+Application Requirements: